Jingyixiong/3D-Multi-FPFHI/README.md

 # [A 3D Multimodal Feature for Infrastructure Anomaly Detection](https://arxiv.org/abs/2502.05779)

-This paper proposed a method to detect structural defects by leveraing anomaly detection from infrastructure point clouds.
+This paper proposed a method to detect structural defects by leveraging anomaly detection from infrastructure point clouds.
 For simplicity, we integrated all functions from our previous paper: [**Anomaly detection of cracks in synthetic masonry arch bridge point clouds using fast point feature histograms and PatchCore**](https://www.sciencedirect.com/science/article/pii/S0926580524005028) into this repository.

 ## Authors
 - [Yixiong Jing](https://www.researchgate.net/profile/Yixiong_Jing2), [Wei Lin](https://www.researchgate.net/profile/Wei-Lin-126), [Brian Sheil](https://www.construction.cam.ac.uk/staff/dr-brian-sheil), [Sinan Acikgoz](https://eng.ox.ac.uk/people/sinan-acikgoz/)

 ## Setup
 This code has been tested with Python 3.8, CUDA 11.8, and Pytorch 2.0.1 on Ubuntu 18.04.
-FPFH is comptued with 128GB of memory.
+FPFH is computed with 128GB of memory.
 [CPMF](https://github.com/caoyunkang/CPMF) is tested on RTX3080.

 ```bash
   conda create -n infra_inspect python=3.8